awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 ------

-**Identify user account**
+**Identify user**

-The following command displays the default user account running the commands\.
+The following command displays the default user running the commands\.

 ------
 #### [ Linux & macOS ]